pydata/numexpr/ANNOUNCE.rst

 ==========================
- Announcing Numexpr 2.6.8
+ Announcing Numexpr 2.6.9
 ==========================

 Hi everyone,

-#XXX version-specific blurb XXX#
+This is a version-bump release to provide wheels for Python 3.7.1 on Windows platforms.

 Project documentation is available at:

 http://numexpr.readthedocs.io/

-Changes from 2.6.7 to 2.6.8
+Changes from 2.6.8 to 2.6.9
 ---------------------------

-- Add check to make sure that `f_locals` is not actually `f_globals` when we do the `f_locals` clear to avoid the #310 memory leak issue.
-- Compare NumPy versions using `distutils.version.LooseVersion` to avoid issue
-  #312 when working with NumPy development versions.
+- Thanks to Mike Toews for more robust handling of the thread-setting environment variables.
-- As part of `multibuild`, wheels for Python 3.7 for Linux and MacOSX are now available on PyPI.
+- With Appveyor updating to Python 3.7.1, wheels for Python 3.7 are now available in addition to those for other OSes.

 What's Numexpr?
 ---------------